openflighthpc/concertim-openstack-service/docs/metrics.md

 The MetricHandler leverages the Openstack Telemetry service - Ceilometer - and a time-series database - Gnocchi.
 Both of these need to be configured and available on the Openstack Host.

+Please see [the example config.yaml](/etc/config-sample.yaml) for how the authentication is configured.

 #### Gnocchi

 The MetricHandler assumes the existance of the `concertim_rate_policy` and `concertim_policy` archive-policies to be created in gnocchi in the Openstack env.
 An example [creation script](/etc/concertim-archive-policy-create.sql) for this is provided.